Training Is IMPORTANT

 This training is for Tiger Cub den leaders, Cub Scout den leaders, Webelos den leaders, Cubmasters, and pack committee members.
-Training can be completed in one day or two or three evenings.
-The leader is considered trained when he or she has completed Youth Protection Training, This is Scouting and the Leader Specific Training for their position.
+This training can be completed Online.
+The leader is considered trained when he or she has completed Youth Protection Training and the Leader Specific Training for their position.

 Boy Scout Leader Specific Training

 There is a specific training for Scoutmasters and assistant Scoutmasters.
 The training is divided into four parts.
 The first three parts concentrate on troop operation and can be completed in one full day or three evenings.
 The final part, which focuses on outdoor skills, lasts approximately a day and a half, depending on the skill level of the new leader.
-The leader is considered trained when he or she has completed Youth Protection Training, This is Scouting, Leader Specific Training and Introduction to Outdoor Leader Skills.
+The leader is considered trained when he or she has completed Youth Protection Training, Leader Specific Training and Introduction to Outdoor Leader Skills.
 For troop committee members the required leader specific training is the Troop Committee Challenge, which can be completed in three hours.
-A troop committee member is considered trained after the completion of Youth Protection Training, This is Scouting and the Troop Committee Challenge.
+A troop committee member is considered trained after the completion of Youth Protection Training and the Troop Committee Challenge.

 Venturing Leader Specific Training

 This training is for Venturing Advisors, assistant Advisors, and crew committee members.
 Training incorporates Venturing's current adult leader training.
 It can be completed in approximately one day, along with This is Scouting.
-A Venturing leader is considered trained upon the completion of the Venturing version of Youth Protection Training, This is Scouting and Venture Leader training.
+A Venturing leader is considered trained upon the completion of the Venturing version of Venturing Youth Protection Training, Introduction to Outdor Skills and Venture Leader Specific training.